 finally, last Thursday was a lovely Sunny day to do some bonsai work!
 So my eager bonsai student Ed van der Reek immediately came over to my garden to start to work on the amazing deadwood of his recently bought old Olive.
 For the last couple of surprisingly cold weeks, the tree stayed as a guest in my winter shelter to protect it from the elements!
-All through the elaborate deadwood on this tree is truly amazing, it those not make it any easier to style!
-A few weeks ago, when Ed brought the tree to my garden, we had discussed the future of this tree.
+All through the elaborate deadwood on this tree is truly unique, but it those not make it any easier to style!
+A few weeks ago, when Ed brought the tree to my garden, we discussed the future of this tree.
 And we both quickly came to the conclusion that we should try to incorporate the deadwood in the design!
 It would be a crime not to try to build the tree around this unique feature!
-The history of this tree is locked in all that deadwood, so it is up to use to design a believable bonsai out of it!
+The history of this tree is locked in all that deadwood, so it is up to us to design a believable bonsai out of it!
 A big exciting challenge indeed, but we both believe it is doable!

 Here are some pictures of that first deadwood session!